Parenting together with your partner

 • talking about your feelings in a calm way

-• accept offers of help from family and friends
+• accepting offers of help from family and friends

 Allow your partner to develop their own style of parenting and praise what they do well.

-You and your partner need to support each other at this time more than ever before.
-You are building a positive home life and environment for your child together.
+You and your partner can support each other to build a positive home life and environment for your child.

-Make decisions on how you will share things like:
+Make decisions on how you will share responsibilities.

 • feeding your baby